 During this visit, your veterinarian will also discuss any risks particular to your pet’s breed or environment.
 Some environmental risks, for example, may affect the types of vaccinations your veterinarian recommends.

 Not all of your new pet’s short-term wellness needs can be met in a single visit.
 New pet owners should plan to make several visits to AMH for wellness exams and vaccination boosters in the first few months of ownership, usually 3 to 4 weeks apart.
 This will give your veterinarian the opportunity to complete your pet’s initial vaccination series, dispense heartworm medication, and monitor any developing medical or behavioral conditions.
 Your pet should also undergo spay or neuter surgery between 4 and 6 months of age.
-Our Preventative Healthcare Plans provide disease prevention and early diagnosis for your puppy and kitten.

 Your pet’s first visit to AMH marks the beginning of a cooperative effort between you and our health care team.
 The common goal is for you and your new pet to have a happy and healthy relationship!
 Our hope is to help you achieve this through compassion, experience, and knowledge.